 Under the Second Amended and Restated Trust Agreement of the Trust, dated December 6, 2016, which we refer to as the Trust Agreement, the shareholders present in person or by proxy holding a majority of the outstanding shares of Trust common stock entitled to vote shall constitute a quorum at a meeting of shareholders of the Trust.
 Under the terms of the Fifth Amended and Restated Operating Agreement of the Company, dated as of December 6, 2016, which we refer to as the LLC Agreement, holders of shares of Trust common stock are the only shareholders entitled to vote at the Annual Meeting.
-The Series A Trust Preferred Interests, the Series B Trust Preferred Interests and the Series C Trust Preferred Interests, which we refer to collectively as the preferred interests, are not "Voting Trust Interests"

-for purposes of the LLC Agreement.
+The Series A Trust Preferred Interests, the Series B Trust Preferred Interests and the Series C Trust Preferred Interests, which we refer to collectively as the preferred interests, are not "Voting Trust Interests" for purposes of the LLC Agreement.
 Shares represented by proxies that are marked "abstain" will be counted as shares present for purposes of determining the presence of a quorum.
 Shares of Trust common stock that are represented by broker non-votes will be counted as shares present for purposes of determining the presence of a quorum.
-A broker non-vote occurs when the broker holding shares for a beneficial owner does not vote on a particular proposal because the broker does not have discretionary voting power to vote on that proposal without specific voting instructions from the beneficial owner.
-Proposals 1 and 2 described in this proxy are non-discretionary items and Proposal 3 described in this proxy is a discretionary item.
+A broker non-vote occurs when the broker holding shares for a beneficial owner does not vote on a particular proposal because the broker does not have discretionary voting power to vote on that proposal 3 described in this proxy is a discretionary items and Proposal 3 described in this proxy is a discretionary item.